slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'When you die you take absolutely nothing with you except your reputation.' -- Kevin Kelly*

+> *'Your character starts out spotless.
+You can only stain it.' -- Naval Ravikant*

 ### How to grow your reputation?

+Be impeccable with your word.
 Trust, not money, is the currency of business and life.
-Be impeccable with your word.

-> *'Your character starts out spotless.
-You can only stain it.' -- naval Ravikant*
+> *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

 > *'Quality means doing it right when no one is looking.' -- Henry Ford*

-> *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

 > *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*